Arjunbadola/arjunbadola.github.io/_posts/2020-08-09-Why You Need To Fail Fast.md

 Now if you are a reader who is new to stock market investing, you would be thinking that isn’t it obvious to invest in quality business?
 I must say, yes you are right it is obvious.
 Actually it is too obvious and that is what makes investing not so easy.

-    Investing Is Simple, But Not Easy.
+> Investing Is Simple, But Not Easy.
 (Warren Buffett)

 For more details on understanding why investing is simple but not easy I would recommend you people to read a memo written by Howard Marks.

-Here is the link for it. (click here)
-First Failure: Investing Outside My Circle Of Competence
+**First Failure: Investing Outside My Circle Of Competence**

 Now my first failure was investing in companies which were outside of my circle of competence.
 Inshort, the companies which I did not understand.